Skip to content

 /bin/bash -c "$(curl -fsSL docs.dataflux-func.com/download)"

-If the architecture of the download is different from the server architecture where it will be installed, you can specify the architecture by adding the architecture option:
+If the architecture of the download is different from the server architecture where it will be installed, you can specify the architecture with the architecture option:

 Bash